oracle/python-cx_Oracle/doc/src/installation.rst

   the source package will be downloaded instead.
 This will be compiled and the resulting binary installed.

-- Add Oracle 12.2, 12.1 or 11.2 client libraries to your operating
+- Add Oracle 18, 12 or 11.2 client libraries to your operating
   system library search path such as ``PATH`` on Windows or ``LD_LIBRARY_PATH`` on Linux.
 On macOS move the files to ``~/lib`` or ``/usr/local/lib``.

-    - If your database is remote, then download and unzip the client libraries from the free `Oracle Instant Client
+    - If your database is on a remote computer, then download and unzip the client libraries from the free `Oracle Instant Client
       <http://www.oracle.com/technetwork/database/database-technologies/instant-client/overview/index.html>`__
       "Basic" or "Basic Light" package for your operating system